 Self-Care and Allyship In Response to Social Injustice

 2020 was defined by a series of distressing events that upended individual lives and entire organizations.
 On top of an unprecedented public health crisis that disproportionately affected marginalized communities across the United States and a wave of hate crimes against the Asian American and Pacific Islander communities, we have been grappling with the collective pain and anguish fueled by the killings of Rayshard Brooks, George Floyd, Breonna Taylor, Ahmaud Arbery, and too many other Black Americans.
-The anniversary Floyd’s murder–which sparked a nationwide uprising against racial injustice–is a painful reminder of these tragedies and the work ahead.
+The anniversary of Floyd’s murder–which sparked a nationwide uprising against racial injustice–is a painful reminder of these tragedies and the work ahead.

 During this time, you may be dealing with a range of reactions and heightened emotions: From sadness and outrage to anxiety, fear, and trauma.
 We see you and we support you.